ConnorG1067/hist-1900/docs/website/Third Memex/Thoughts/War Games.md

 >
 > [Page 1](zotero://open-pdf/library/items/BM5A86LQ?page=1) [[2023-04-05#4:43 pm]]

-Whether it is a sterotype or not Hollywood depicts teenagers as computer "geniuses" in the movie War Games.
-Where did this assoication come from?
+Whether it is a stereotype or not Hollywood depicts teenagers as computer "geniuses" in the movie War Games.
+Where did this association come from?
 Was it that teenagers would grow up with this existing technology and thus have a better grasp on its capabilities?
 Or was it simply to make the entire movie more absurd and thus more entertaining?

+### Key Take Aways:
+* The first time teens were associated with technology
+* A depiction of technology being used malliciously in Holywood

 ### Related Links:
 * [[@driscollBirthModemWorld]]